 As businesses navigate their path to net zero emissions, demand for bulk fuels will shift from fossil fuels to alternative energy sources, from electricity to hydrogen and sustainable liquid fuels.
 Sustainable liquid fuels – particularly blended biofuels and synthetic fuels – will have a significant cross-sector role to play within the energy transition period and beyond.
 Against this background, the scale up and commercialisation of low carbon sustainable fuels is essential to reach net zero GHG emissions.
-Indeed, it is widely accepted that future transport solutions will encompass a wide range of technologies and that low-carbon sustainable liquid and gaseous fuels will play an essential part for sectors, for example, that have limitations in using electricity directly, such as some sections of long-distance heavy-duty on and offroad transport, as well as aviation and maritime transport, potentially making up a significant share of transport energy demand in 2050.
+Indeed, it is widely accepted that future transport solutions will encompass a wide range of technologies and that low-carbon sustainable liquid and gaseous fuels will play an essential part for sectors, for example, that have limitations in using electricity directly, such as some sections of long-distance heavy-duty on and offroad transport, as well as maritime transport, potentially making up a significant share of transport energy demand in 2050.

 The global bulk liquid storage market has incredible growth potential and there is a great deal of innovation taking place in the alternative fuels space.
 As the deadline of net zero carbon by 2050 draws closer, there are already several drop-in alternatives to diesel, such as Hydrotreated Vegetable Oil (HVO), for example, that are taking the spotlight as a solution to keep us all moving while reducing emissions.